jouhui/property-friends/README.md

 │   ├── Pipfile                 # Dependencies
 │   ├── Pipfile.lock
 │   └── pyproject.toml          # Project configuration
+│   ├── tests
+│   │   ├── test_main.py        # Tests for the API
 └── training-pipeline
     ├── credentials             # Credentials to access the GCS bucket ├── data                    # Data to train and evaluate the model